top of page

 • Facilities must provide equipment, supplies, and staff to meet residents’ routine and specialized needs.

-• Must comply with most of Title 22, Division 5, Chapter 3 regs (with specific exceptions listed).
+• Must comply with most of Title 22, Division 5, Chapter 3 regulations (with specific exceptions listed).

 5. Staffing & Administration